jonathanhogg/flitter/docs/tutorial.md

 node.
 Values are *vectors* of any combination of numbers or Unicode strings surrounded by single or double quote characters.
 Semicolons `;` are used to separate multiple items in a vector.
-Here the `size` attribute of `!window` and the `point` attribute of `!text` are both two item numeric vectors.
-All of the other values are single item vectors.
+Here the `size` attribute of `!window` and the `point` attribute of `!text` are both two-item numeric vectors.
+All of the other values are single-item vectors.
 There are no non-vector values in **Flitter**.

 Nodes form a *tree*, with each allowed to have multiple child nodes.
 The